Artist, maker, 3D Design and Craft graduate, prop maker and workshop generalist. @jasminevorley

 Working on making sets and models for an exciting new stop animation feature film.
 Working in a variety of materials to make high-quality, detailed miniatures to bring life to each meticulous scene.

 As a full-time intern I undertook a variety of roles in graphic design, writing and social media for MyGreenPod magazine, a sustainable products publication distributed quarterly with the Guardian.
 I had to be flexible, professional and proactive, as I was trusted with representing the company in a variety of ways.
-Examples of tasks I carried out include designing a leaflet, writing a press release and short article, pitching to potential clients over the phone, sending professional emails and managing a Twitter account.
+Examples of tasks I carried out include designing events materials, writing press releases and short articles, pitching to potential clients over the phone, sending professional emails and managing social media accounts.

 I took part in a collaborative project between Veolia Environmental Solutions and the University of Brighton, developing uses for their ‘Pro-Fibre’ material which is made from low-grade waste paper.
 The team dyed, formed, moulded, pressed, laser cut and laminated our way to some new possibilities for furniture, products and architecture.